zoeye859/presto_v3_singularity/INSTALLATION RECORDS.md

 Vim should already been installed

-# 3.Install Python3, pip3 and matplotlib (to make you familiar with your SIF)
+# 3.Install Python3, pip3 and matplotlib (to make you familiar with your container)

 If Ubuntu doesn't have python3 installed (very unlikely), you can follow this link to install Python3:
 (https://phoenixnap.com/kb/how-to-install-python-3-ubuntu)